e-c-k-e-r/vall-e/docs/README.md

 # Why this VALL-E?

 Unlike the paper, this VALL-E aims to:
-* be lightweight as possible, only requiring one model to load and use (and EnCodec/Vocos).
+* be lightweight as possible, only requiring one model to load and use (and EnCodec/Vocos as an audio encoder/decoder).
 	+ Even the original VALL-E requires a separate AR and a NAR.
 * keep training and finetuning (be it the base model or through LoRAs) accessible to anyone.
 	+ Bark was needlessly complex in providing even additional voices to use.